Project-Based Programming Options

 Topaz

-should sample on the rising or falling edge.
-The default is
+the configuration clock should sample on the rising or falling edge.

 | Use 4-byte addressing during configuration | (Titanium